 Take the brisket out of the dish and brush any excess sauce back into the dish.
 Place brisket on a cutting board, fat-side up.
 Slice the meat cold—first cut the fat cap off the brisket, then cut the brisket in thin slices against the grain.

 Return the sliced meat to the dish and spoon sauce over it, making sure to spoon a little sauce between each slice.
-Cover the dish with foil and place it in the oven.
+Cover the dish with a layer of parchment paper, then with foil, and place it in the oven.

-Let the brisket roast for 45-60 minutes till heated through.
+Let the brisket roast for 45-60 minutes until heated through.
 You can cook it even longer to let it become more tender, if you wish.
 Serve with hot sauce and softened veggies.